-On a red eye flight to Boston from LA 10 people wake up to a shock.
-All the passengers and crew have vanished.
+On a redeye flight to Boston from Los Angeles, 10 people wake up to a shock: All the passengers and crew have vanished.
 When they try to contact the ground they make no connections.
-They land the plane only to discover that things haven't changed.
-But its like the world is dead.
-No one is there, the air is still, sound doesn't echo, the food is tasteless.
-And a distant sound is heard coming closer.
+They land the plane only to discover that things haven't changed, but it's like the world is dead.
+Nobody's there, the air is still, sound doesn't echo, the food is tasteless, and a distant sound comes closer and closer.
 A race of monstrous beings bent on their destruction is heading for them, eating everything in sight.Written by

 46 of 68 people found this review helpful.

 Was this review helpful to you?